PhuongNQK/Tools-and-Tutorials/technology-quadrants.md

 > placed into one of four rings:
 > - **Hold**: Something is very new and not ready for widespread adoption or something
 > is at the end of its lifecycle.
-> - **Assess**: Worth working through a demo or two, examining if/where it might be suit‐
-> able in your organization.
+> - **Assess**: Worth working through a demo or two, examining if/where it might be suitable in your organization.
 > - **Trial**: This technology is ready for a full-on pilot project in your organization.
 > - **Adopt**: You should be using the technology today
 >